 Instead of mining for BIPOC knowledge, as white people, we need to come up with our own solutions to exclusion and racism.
 Often we extract without concern for the harm we are doing.
 Our racism is present in our language, in our questions, in what we think are benign conversations, but the impact is not benign.

 On the podcast Hoodrat to Headwrap, in the episode called “Diversity and Inclusion is for White People: Beyond Bruno Mars and the Love of Light Skin, Ericka Hart talks about the phenomenon of “chocolate chipping” and how this plays out in white organizations when they say they want to be more diverse and inclusive:

 “Lots of people are saying things, and putting people in spaces, predominantly white spaces, and saying, ‘look, we’re diverse!’
 For me it feels almost like a GAP commercial...Chocolate-chipping means that you take dough...so you’re making chocolate chip [cookies] and you have the dough and the dough represents whiteness, right, and then you just throw in some chocolate chips and that’s what, the chocolate chips are brown people, throw in some chocolate chips and that’s how people do diversity.

 As white people we need to be looking at the ways in which we are causing harm and violence towards Black folx, Indigenous folx, and people of color (BIPOC).
-We need to come up with ways in which we can prevent, and ultimately, eliminate harm towards BIPOC.
-We need to start talking about reparations.
+We need to figure out ways to interrupt white supremacy in our work spaces, as well as try to dig internalized white supremacy from ourselves.
+We also need to start talking about reparations.
 Ericka Hart emphasizes this and encourages white people to advocate for reparations for BIPOC folx.
 What does that conversation look like for us?
 Where and when will we have it?
 How can you, dear reader, create space for these conversations in your workplace, organization, or social circle?

 In the panel discussion Miché Lozano offered some great suggestions for how this could look: